-Apart from regulating this basic body functions, it also provides physiological response to illness.
+Apart from regulating these basic body functions, it also provides a physiological response to illness.

 A very vivid example is found in cancer and tumor cells having more cannabinoid receptors than healthy cells and tissues in the human body.

-Because of this, many medical researcher have believes that the function of the endocannabinoid system is homeostasis i.e regulating the body system and maintain a middle or balance course in all situation.
+Because of this, many medical researcher believe that the function of the endocannabinoid system is homeostasis i.e. regulating the body system and maintain a middle or balanced course in all situations.

 A diseased body condition is largely as a result of the inability of the body to achieve homeostasis.
 Thus, the role of the endocannabinoid system in maintaining homeostasis is a key role in medicine.

 The endocannabinoid system is truly a treasure for scientists and medical professionals.
 Although it is a complex system, it plays an important role in many important body processes and shows promising prospects as a treatment target for many severe conditions.

 The discovery of the endocannabinoid system is the most important medical breakthrough after the discovery of sterile surgical methods.
 Thus when it comes to the endocannabinoid system, the research summarized in this treatise is only the tip of an iceberg.

 There is still more to be done in terms of significant research on it and its impact on the overall health of the human body.
 As well as how plant based cannabinoid can be used to play groundbreaking therapeutic roles in human health.

 Cannabis contains more than 80 cannabinoids that link with receptors in the body.

 However, only two have been extensively researched and worked upon, THC and Cannabidiol.
 As such, further research should go into the others and how they can be used to extensively affect the endocannabinoid system for more homeostatic benefits.